 The Ark is supposed to have disappeared during the Babylonian Conquest of Jerusalem in 587 BC.

-So, now as we have covered the history of The Ark of The Covenant in detail, it’s time to discuss and scrutinize its relationship with freemasonry.
+Now that we have covered the history of The Ark of The Covenant in detail, it’s time to discuss and scrutinize its relationship with freemasonry.

 The Ark Of The Covenant In Freemasonry

 In Masonic circles, a Masonic lodge is considered the modern-day equivalent of Solomon’s Temple, and each Mason is taught to spend his life as per the commandments which mirror 10 commandments given to Moses.

-So, it’s obvious that the Ark of the Covenant will find mention in such a setting where other symbols associated with the old testament play such a prominent role.
+So, it’s obvious that the Ark of the Covenant will find mention in such a setting where other symbols associated with the Old Testament play such a prominent role.

 God’s revelation to King David through Prophet Nathan is well recorded in 2Samuel 7:1-29, where God’s promise to David is discussed.

-The underlying message is to live as per the commandments of God and to always seek his forgiveness for our sins and transgressions as only God’s mercy can save us from the effects of our own ill deeds.
+The underlying message is to live as per the commandments of God and to always seek his forgiveness for sins and transgressions as only God’s mercy can save us from the effects of our own ill deeds.